Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 2. Boot into Safe Mode & Uninstall Third-Party Software

-It is best to enter safe mode to fix blue screen in Windows 11 PC.
-It enables the user to enter Windows with some essential functionalities enabled, which is great to avoid any unknown programs that might have been causing issues.
-Even if you experience Windows 11 blue screen on startup, this method is effective.
+It is best to enter safe mode to fix the blue screen on Windows 11 PC.
+It enables the user to enter Windows with only the essential functionalities enabled, which is great for avoiding any unknown programs that might have been causing issues.

 Here are the steps to reboot into safe mode on Windows 11: